Batflash5/neighborly/README.md

 # neighborly

-A Flutter application which lets users meet the neighbours and get involved in social activities and events and Find out about local issues and influence those around them.
+A Flutter application which lets users meet the neighbours and get involved in social activities and events.

+Find out about local issues and influence those around them.

 For the Backend code (API which connects app to firebase) refer to the repo https://github.com/Batflash5/Neighbourly

 ## Description